Making a complaint against a member

 To make a complaint, download and complete the NZICA complaint form and submit it to us via email or mail to Professional Conduct and Complaints, New Zealand Institute of Chartered Accountants, PO Box 1132, Wellington 6142 New Zealand.

-Download complaints form Submit form -
+Download complaints form Submit form

-Before lodging a complaint
+• Before lodging a complaint

-Many complaints arise from misunderstandings or a lack of communication.
+Many complaints arise from misunderstanding or a lack of communication.
 If possible, raise your concerns directly in writing with the member and see whether you can come to some kind of resolution.
 Members in public practice must have policies and procedures to deal appropriately with complaints.
 When you contact the member, explain why you are dissatisfied and give them an opportunity to explain and/or propose a solution.

 Where the results of the investigation indicate the complaint is wholly or partly justified, the member or firm should consider appropriate measures to resolve the complaint.
 This could include additional work to correct errors, apologising, providing information or reducing/refunding fees.